Posted on June 15, 2021

 Posted on May 26, 2020

-1963 October 1st Paige Young marries Mark Frederick Segal in Las Vegas, per nearly impossible to read ledger records found on ancestry.com.
+1963 October 1st Paige Young marries Mark Frederick Segal in Las Vegas, per impossible to read ledger records easily found on ancestry.com.

 The record shows only the date and names.

-Paige’s new husband was born in 1942 and was the son of WW2 veteran Harold Segal and his wife.
-They resided in Sherman Oaks at 4518 Vista Del Monte, at one time.
+Paige’s new husband was born in 1942, the son of WW2 veteran Harold Segal and his wife.
 Mark was a marine private who took combat training in 1961 at Camp Pendleton.

-Only photo I’ve found of Mark F. Segal, from the Van Nuys News and Valley Green Sheet Aug.
+This is the only photo I’ve found of Mark F. Segal, Van Nuys News and Valley Green Sheet Aug.
 17, 1961.

-1963-1964 Paige and Mark live together as husband and wife at 4133 Crisp Canyon Road in Sherman Oaks, “South of the Boulevard.”
-Ramsey said that that the home was a cabin type, the kind that Hollywood stars would rent on the weekend to “get away from it all.”
+Paige and Mark live together as husband and wife at 4133 Crisp Canyon Road in Sherman Oaks, “south of the boulevard.”
+Ramsey said that that the home was a cabin type, the kind that Hollywood stars would rent on the weekend “to get away from it all.”

-It’s very close to the neighborhood where Diana Cotterell lived and attended elementary, Dixie Canyon, and junior high school, Van Nuys Junior High.
+This Crisp Canyon house was very close to the neighborhood where Diana Cotterell, as Paige was known back then, lived and attended elementary school: Dixie Canyon, and junior high school, Van Nuys Junior High.

 Paige requests and is granted a temporary restraining order from the court.